Generate Point Clouds with Multiscale Details from Graph-Represented Structures: Experiments

+The MSPCG method can be effectively adapted to larger structured graphs, such as MSGs used for indoor scenes.
+Figure \ref{fig:SceneGen} illustrates a scene generated by MSPCG.
+It's worth noting that the model employed in this experiment is the same one trained on ShapeNet as mentioned earlier.

+To highlight the differences between even and uneven structures within each instance, structures are extracted accordingly.
+For uneven structure extraction, each instance produces an MSG with several vertices equal to 1/16 of the total number of points.
+Specifically, if an instance has more than 1024 points, it will generate an MSG with only 64 vertices.
+This approach represents objects with more points more sparsely.

+On the other hand, for even structure extraction, a consistent down-sampling ratio is applied uniformly across all instances.
+This ratio is carefully selected to ensure that the resulting even structure contains a comparable number of vertices to the uneven structure, approximately 2400 vertices in both cases.
+Consequently, the point clouds generated from these structures collectively contain approximately 210,000 points.

-It can be observed that details generated from the uneven structure are sharper, cleaner, and closer to the ground truth.
-The results show that the proposed MSG can be considered as a possible intermediate representation for scene generation in the future.
+The results demonstrate that details generated from the uneven structure representation are sharper, cleaner, and closer to the ground truth.
+This suggests that the proposed MSG could serve as a promising intermediate representation for scene generation in future applications.